Anime Weight Gain

 Finally, Izuku’s mother from Boku no Hero Academia is a caring and loving mother who supports her son’s dream of becoming a hero.
 She is often seen cooking for Izuku and his friends, and her delicious meals have led to some weight gain over the years.
 Her weight gain is a testament to her love for her food.

-The Role of Weight Gain in Anime
+The Role of Anime Weight Gain

 Weight gain is often used as a plot device in anime.
 It can be used to illustrate character development, show the consequences of poor lifestyle choices, or explore themes related to mental health and body positivity.
 For example, in “K-On!”, Ritsu’s weight gain is used to show how her obsession with junk food affects her health and performance in the music club.
 This weight gain arc is used to explore themes related to self-control, addiction, and the importance of healthy lifestyle choices.